QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 There are many different expressions of this idea in economics.

-This lecture dicusses one of the simplest: how free adjustment of prices can maximize a measure of social welfare in the market for a single good.
+This lecture discusses one of the simplest: how free adjustment of prices can maximize a measure of social welfare in the market for a single good.

 ### Topics and infrastructure

-Key infrastructure concepts that we'll encounter in this lecture are
+Key infrastructure concepts that we will encounter in this lecture are:

 * inverse demand curves
 * inverse supply curves